One Word and Vision Boards

 - A board that centers around a certain goal.
 You might have a goal around getting a new job or losing weight.

 - A board that is more general and open to possibilities.
 This might be a board that gives a certain feeling or atmosphere such as serenity or adventure.

 - A board that is created around a certain theme or even one word that will inspire you for a period of time.

 - A transition board.
-This might be the board you would make as you move into retirement, or motherhood or college or a first job.
+This might be the board you would make as you move into retirement or motherhood or college or a new job.

 How to Use the Vision Board

 - Focus on the board on a regular basis.
 Incorporate it into your daily review of goals and action steps.

 - Add to the board as you feel inclined.

 I have used this activity in various workshops and training classes and it is always a hit!
 Have you ever made a vision board?
 How have you used it?
 I’d love to hear in the comment section.